 As part of our business strategy, we have acquired, and may in the future acquire, other companies, employee teams, or technologies to complement or expand our products, obtain personnel, or otherwise grow our business.
 For example, in the first fiscal quarter of 2021, we acquired DocSend, a secure document sharing platform, to expand our content collaboration capabilities to include additional business critical workflows.
+Additionally, in the fourth fiscal quarter of 2021, we acquired Command E, a universal search and productivity company, to enhance our search capability.
 The pursuit of acquisitions may divert the attention of management and cause us to incur various expenses in identifying, investigating, and pursuing suitable acquisitions, whether or not they are consummated.

 We have limited experience making acquisitions.
-We may not be able to find suitable acquisition candidates and we may not be able to complete acquisitions on favorable terms, if at all.
+We may not be able to find suitable acquisition candidates and we may not be able to complete acquisitions on favorable terms, if at all, and even if we are able to identify suitable acquisition candidates, we may not be able to receive approval from the applicable competition authorities, or such target may be acquired by another company, including one of our competitors.
 If we do complete acquisitions, we may not ultimately strengthen our competitive position or achieve the anticipated benefits from such acquisitions, due to a number of factors, including:

-- · acquisition-related costs, liabilities, or tax impacts, some of which may be unanticipated; - · difficulty integrating and retaining the personnel, intellectual property, technology infrastructure, and operations of an acquired business; - ineffective or inadequate, controls, procedures, or policies at an acquired business; - multiple product lines or services offerings, as a result of our acquisitions, that are offered, priced, and supported differently; - potential unknown liabilities or risks associated with an acquired business, including those arising from existing contractual obligations or litigation matters; - inability to maintain relationships with key customers, suppliers, and partners of an acquired business; - lack of experience in new markets, products or technologies; - diversion of management's attention from other business concerns; and - use of resources that are needed in other parts of our business.
+- acquisition-related costs, liabilities, or tax impacts, some of which may be unanticipated; - · difficulty integrating and retaining the personnel, intellectual property, technology infrastructure, and operations of an acquired business; - ineffective or inadequate, controls, procedures, or policies at an acquired business; - multiple product lines or services offerings, as a result of our acquisitions, that are offered, priced, and supported differently; - potential unknown liabilities or risks associated with an acquired business, including those arising from existing contractual obligations or litigation matters; - inability to maintain relationships with key customers, suppliers, and partners of an acquired business; - lack of experience in new markets, products or technologies; - diversion of management's attention from other business concerns; and use of resources that are needed in other parts of our business.